 by selecting the correct [Pay Now] button which will take you to a secure

-paypay website.
-When completing the paypal porting please enter your
+PayPal website.
+When completing the PayPal porting please enter your

-If you perfer not to renew on line, you can still complete a
+If you prefer not to renew on line, you can still complete a

 print it, and then mail it in with your check

 or bring it to a meeting and give to the treasure.